Granny Stitch Leftovers Scrap Yarn Blanket

 the row below.
 6 dc in each corner in the space between 2 granny stitches.

-Repeat Rnd 5 until blanket is the size you want.
+Repeat Rnd 5 until blanket is the desired size.

 Optional: Finish off with 1-2 rounds in the same yarn (I